8 Best Survival Knives of All Time [2021 Review Guide]

 When you’re backpacking, camping, or when you find yourself in a survival situation, a good survival knife is the most valuable possession that you can have by your side.
 This item could mean the difference between food and hunger, shelter and exposure, or even between life and death.
 But, how to choose a survival knife that suits your needs the best?
 Here are some factors to consider when choosing one:

 The term “tang” is there to describe how far your blade extends into the knife’s handle.
 You should know that the partial tangs are much weaker than the full tangs, as they can cause the blade part to become loose and break off.
-The full tang, on the other hand, will let you exert a bigger force on the material, and will also make the knife more balanced.
-We would definitely advise you to, if possible, purchase a survival knife that has a full tang.
+The full tang knife, on the other hand, will let you exert a bigger force on the material, and will also make the knife more balanced.
+We would definitely advise you to opt for full tang knives.

 The Blade Material